What is Resource Management in Health and Social Care?

 Why is Resource Management Important?

-Effective resource management is crucial in delivering high standards of care.
+Effective resource management is important in delivering high standards of care.
 It helps to:

 • Ensure the best use of limited resources.